AlexandreHiroyuki/DataTome/README.md

 ## Description

-Data Tome is a C++ library for data analysis and data filtering on IoT devices.
+Data Tome is a C++ library for data analysis and data filtering on embedded devices (IoT).
 Focus on the developer's experience and performance.

 ## Getting Started